pajjaecat/ORI-SRD/docs/howToUse.rst

 #.
 Persistence;
 #.
 Recurrent Neural Network.

-The first two are easily implementable while the third is a bit complicated (Advanced User)
+The first two are easily implementable, while the third is more complex (Advanced User).